Commentary: Recycling bins are for recyclables, not junk

 However, we also need a larger conversation about properly sorting out our other recyclables.

-Recent reports of recycling exported by developed countries to the Philippines, Indonesia and Malaysia that later turned out to be full of trash should prompt us to think about recycling seriously.
+Recent reports of recycling exported by developed countries to the Philippines, Indonesia and Malaysia that later turned out to be trash should prompt us to think about recycling seriously.

 READ: When did Southeast Asia become a dumping ground for waste?
 A commentary